-Wisdom Tooth Removal in New York, New Jersey & Connecticut
+Wisdom Tooth Removal in New York, New Jersey, Connecticut, Massachusetts, and Rhode Island

 Prevent Oral Health Issues with Wisdom Tooth Removal

 When wisdom teeth come in, they can cause numerous oral health issues, ranging from periodontal disease to overcrowded teeth.
-The expert team at Dental365 offers wisdom tooth removal at their New York, NY and surrounding area practices to help you avoid problems before they occur.
+The expert team at Dental365 offers wisdom tooth removal at their New York, New Jersey, Connecticut, Massachusetts, and Rhode Island practices to help you avoid problems before they occur.
 If you are experiencing painful symptoms, or you have questions about removing your wisdom teeth, reach out to us today to set up an appointment.

 What are wisdom teeth?